1020244018/Crowd3D/README.md

 Note: The annotations of the test set have not yet been released, due to the undetermined verification form (web page verification or code verification).

-## TODO

-- Code for training and testing of Crowd3D

 ## Citation
 If you find this code useful for your research, please use the following BibTeX entry.

 ```
 @inproceedings{Crowd3D,